Fast construction of irreducible polynomials over finite fields: Isogeny fibers

 \subsection{Existence conditions}

 Assume we are given a finite field $\bK$ with characteristic $p$ and cardinality $q$ and an integer $d=\ell^\delta$ such that $\ell$ is prime to $p(q-1)$.
 We look for a degree $d$ irreducible polynomial in $\bK[x]$.
-The construction in Section \ref{subsection:conditions} requires an elliptic curve over $\bK$ such that $\ell$ divides the cardinality $q+1-t$ of $E(\bK)$.
+The construction in Section~\ref{subsection:conditions} requires an elliptic curve over $\bK$ such that $\ell$ divides the cardinality $q+1-t$ of $E(\bK)$.
 Is there any such elliptic curve ?
 How can we find it ?

-If $\ell\leqslant 2\sqrt q$ then there are at least two consecutive integer multiples of $\ell$ in the interval $[q+1-2\sqrt q,q+1+2\sqrt q]$.
+If $\ell\leqslant 2\sqrt q$, then there are at least two consecutive integer multiples of $\ell$ in the interval $[q+1-2\sqrt q,q+1+2\sqrt q]$.
 At least one of them is not congruent to $1$ modulo $p$.
 So there exists at least one elliptic curve with cardinality divisible by the prime $\ell$.
 We want to bound from below the number of such elliptic curves.
-We use the results of Lenstra~\cite{Lenstra87} extended by Howe \cite{Howe}. >From Theorem \ref{th:Howe} and Corollary \ref{cor:Howe} of Section \ref{section:densite} we deduce that the proportion of Weierstrass elliptic curves over a finite field $\bK$ with $q$ element having order divisible by $\ell$ is $\frac{1}{\ell -1}$ up to an error term bounded in absolute value by $\frac{8\ell}{\sqrt q}$.
+We use the results of Lenstra~\cite{Lenstra87} extended by Howe~\cite{Howe}.

+From Theorem~\ref{th:Howe} and Corollary~\ref{cor:Howe} of Section~\ref{section:densite}, we deduce that the probability that a Weierstrass elliptic curves over a finite field $\bK$ with $q$ element has an order divisible by $\ell$ is ${1}/(\ell -1)$, up to an error term bounded in absolute value by ${8\ell}/{\sqrt q}$.
 We deduce that if

-then this proportion is at least $\frac{1}{2\ell}$.
+then this proportion is at least ${1}/({2\ell})$.

 In that case, we can find such an elliptic curve in the following way: we pick a random Weierstrass elliptic curve over $\bK$.
-We compute its cardinality using Schoof's algorithm at the expense of $(\log q)^{5+o(1)}$ elementary operations.
+We compute its cardinality using Schoof's algorithm at the expense of $(\log q)^{5+\varepsilon(q)}$ elementary operations.
 If this cardinality is divisible by $\ell$ we are done.
-Otherwise we try again.
+Otherwise, we try again.
 The average number of trials is $O(\ell )$.
-The expected time to find the needed curve $E$ is $O(\ell (\log q)^{4+o(1)})$ operations in $\bK$ provided condition (\ref{eq:cond}) holds true.
+The expected time to find the needed curve $E$ is $\ell (\log q)^{5+\varepsilon(q)}$ elementary operations provided condition (\ref{eq:cond}) holds true.